dennisklappe/Rep5x/calibrator/README.md

    - Generate lookup table for error compensation

 #### Cone method
+1. **Recommended**: Enter la and lb values from your CAD model if known (most accurate)
+2. **Alternative**: Measure using the tool:
-1. Place calibration cone on bed
+   - Place calibration cone on bed
-2. Align nozzle with cone tip
+   - Align nozzle with cone tip
-3. Apply test angles and measure offsets
+   - Apply test angles and measure offsets
-4. Confirm position for each angle
+   - Confirm position for each angle
-5. View calculated parameters
+   - View calculated parameters

 ### Output